venamax/dataincubator/music/README.md

 - wavelet based features
 - any combination of the above

 As for question 1, you'll need to summarize the time series containing the features using some sort of aggregation.
-This could be as simple as statistical descriptors or more involved.
-Your choice.
+This could be as simple as statistical descriptors or more involved, your choice.

 As a general rule, build your model gradually.
 Choose few features that seem interesting, calculate the descriptors and generate predictions.

 Make sure you `GridSearchCV` the estimators to find the best combination of parameters.

-Use this pipeline to predict the genres for the 100 files in the `music_test.tar.gz` set and submit your predictions as a static list in the `__init__.py` file.
+Use this pipeline to predict the genres for the 145 files in the `music_feature_extraction_test.tar.gz` set and submit your predictions as a static list in the `__init__.py` file.

 **Question:**
-Does your transformer assume a certain duration for the music piece?
+Does your transformer make any assumption on the time duration of the music piece?
 If so how could that affect your predictions if you receive longer/shorter pieces?

 This model works very well on 1 of the classes.
 Which one?
 Why do you think that is?